M141R/StockWise/README.md

 # User Flow:

-User enters the amount -> User will get recommended stock options -> The options will vary upon risk
+User enters the amount and risk apetite -> User will get recommended stock options based on score based stock sorting in sync with risk apetite ->

 User logins -> The search history gets saved and user can relook at the options